kubernetes-sigs/gateway-api/geps/gep-2649/index.md

 This is a design for a _pattern_, not an API field or new object.

+!!! danger
+    This GEP is in the process of being updated.
+    Please see the discussion at https://github.com/kubernetes-sigs/gateway-api/discussions/2927
+    and expect further changes.
+    Some options under discussion there may make the distinction between Direct and Inherited Policies moot, which would require a rework.

 ## Goals

 * Specify what common properties all Inherited Policies MUST have